Do you know your Peruvian bat guano from your liquid kelp?

 5. Water deeply, infrequently.
+Good lawn irrigation isn’t hard, if you listen to your lawn.
 A well-established lawn will tell you when it needs moisture.
 The telltale signs will vary with grass type, but curling of the blades, a dulling of color, or if footprints remain in the grass after you walk on it, it is probably time to water.
 A long screwdriver can also help: If it slides in easily and deeply into your soil, you can probably skip watering today.
 If it gets stuck after an inch or two, it’s likely time to water.
 Deep watering encourages a deep root system and lush lawn that acts as natural weed control.

 6. Read (don’t feed) your weeds.
 Listen to what your weeds are telling you about your lawn, says Neitzel.